Cray-HPE/docs-csm/install/create_ncn_metadata_csv.md

 ## PXE or bootstrap MAC address

 In general this refers to the interface to be used when the node attempts to PXE boot.
-This varies between vintages of systems; systems before Spring 2020 often booted NCNs with onboard NICs; newer systems boot over PCIe cards.
+This varies between vintages of systems; systems before Spring 2020 often booted NCNs with onboard NICs, while newer systems boot over PCIe cards.

 If the system is **booting over PCIe, then the `Bootstrap MAC` and the `Bond0 MAC0` will be identical**.
 If the system is **booting over onboard NICs, then the `Bootstrap MAC` and the `Bond0 MAC0` will be different.**